 The Screen Power Film Festival is an international cinematic showcase that celebrates and rewards powerful films from all around the world.
 Their mission is to give rising indie filmmakers a platform to showcase their hard work and talent, as well as a chance to socialise and network for their future endeavours.

 The Festival commented: ‘Members of our jury panel were particularly impressed with No Change and its docudrama format, a unique narrative approach that we don't often see or review.
 Ultimately, we felt that this was a very powerful and authentic story that had a wonderful synergy with our festival's theme.’

 No Change has now been selected for screening at the Festival’s annual showcase in central London next year.

 Watch the trailer for No Change

-Learn more about the Film and Video Production Technology BSc Hons
+Learn more about our BSc (Hons) Film and Video Production Technology course.